adityapande-1995/DSA/README.md

 1. Sorting : Bubble sort, Selection sort
 2. Graphs : Adding nodes, listing edges, depth-first traversal
 3. Tower of Hanoi using recursion
-4. N rooks and N Queens problem
+4. N rooks and N Queens problem on an NxN chess board
+5. knight walk : DFS based approach for moving a knight from one point to other on an NxN chess board